TonyMane/JRBasin/blast.md

 diamond
 Error: Syntax: diamond COMMAND [OPTIONS].
 To print help message: diamond help
 ```
-If its installed you should see:
+If its installed you should see \t
 Error: Syntax: diamond COMMAND [OPTIONS].
 To print help message: diamond help

 ```